 What is TrickBot malware?

-Reportedly, TrickBot has already stolen millions of dollars from banks in the United States of America, England, Australia, New Zealand, Canada, and Germany.
+Reportedly, TrickBot tries to follow ransomware and has already stolen millions of dollars from banks in the United States of America, England, Australia, New Zealand, Canada, and Germany.

-The first versions of this Trojan used to target mostly corporate bank accounts, in particular, aiming at a specific regional banking platform used by American banks.
+The first versions of this trojan used to target mostly corporate bank accounts, the same as ransomware, aiming at a specific regional banking platform used by American banks.

-The malware is thought to be created by the same team of criminals known for developing another dangerous trojan – Dyre which has been active until 2015 and reportedly successfully stolen millions of dollars for the Ryanair airline among others.
-Dyre rapidly stopped operating in 2015 after Russian authorities seized a group of hackers, however, this connection has never been proven definitively.
+The malware is thought to be created by the same team of criminals known for developing another dangerous trojan – Dyre, which has been active until 2015 and reportedly successfully stolen millions of dollars for the Ryanair airline.
+Dyre rapidly stopped operating in 2015 after Russian authorities seized a group of hackers.
+However, this connection has never been proven definitively.

 It’s speculated that some hackers from the group managed to avoid Russian authorities and came together to create Dyre's successor – TrickBot.
-This version is supported by the fact that TrickBot’s source code appears to be a rewrite of Dyre, albeit upgraded and refined utilizing C++ as opposed to Dyre which mostly utilized C.
+This version is supported by the fact that TrickBot’s source code appears to be a rewrite of Dyre, albeit upgraded and refined utilizing C++ instead of Dyre, which mostly utilized C.

-Through its lifespan TrickBot developers have upgraded functionality of the virus multiple times, not only adding new features and improving the banking Trojan, but also changing target banks, making their attacks highly unpredictable.
-Among other updates, TrickBot received support for EternalBlue exploit, thus allowing it to spread over corporate networks.
-By August 2016 the malware gained email and browser history theft functionality and in September 2016 the virus learned to steal cryptocurrency, by interjecting the normal payment process and stealing the coins when the user fills in personal and payment information on a payment gateway, grabbing the valuable tokens and redirecting them to a wallet that belongs to the hackers.
+Through its lifespan, TrickBot malware developers have upgraded the functionality of the virus multiple times, adding new features and improving the banking trojan, and changing target banks, making their attacks highly unpredictable.
+Among other updates, TrickBot received support for the EternalBlue exploit, thus allowing it to spread over corporate networks.
+By August 2016, the malware gained email and browser history theft functionality.
+In September 2016, the virus learned to steal cryptocurrency by interjecting the normal payment process and stealing the coins when the user fills in personal and payment information on a payment gateway, grabbing the valuable tokens and redirecting them to a wallet that belongs to the hackers.

 Trickbot malware analysis

-The video created by the ANY.RUN malware hunting service allows us to see the incident as it unfolds.
+The video was created by ANY.RUN malware hunting service allows us to see the incident as it unfolds.

 Figure 1: TrickBot’s lifecycle diagram created in ANY.RUN

-ANY.RUN is an interactive virtual sandbox that not only allows to watch the simulation in a safe environment, but also control it with direct human input when necessary.
-In addition to video simulation, the service provides a variety of useful tools, such as comprehensive text reports.
+ANY.RUN is an interactive malware sandbox that allows to watch the simulation in a safe environment and control it with direct human input when necessary.
+In addition to video simulation, the service provides various useful tools, such as comprehensive text reports.

 Figure 2: A text report generated by ANY.RUN

 The artifacts can appear in AppData\Local\Temp and AppData\Roaming directories on a contaminated machine.
-In addition, the malware is sometimes downloaded to the user PC using a batch file.
-After achieving persistence the malware can reportedly be found in a winapp folder which is located in AppData\Roaming directory.
+In addition, the malware is sometimes downloaded to the user's PC using a batch file.
+After achieving persistence, the malware can reportedly be found in a winapp folder located in the AppData\Roaming directory.

 The virus utilizes a sophisticated method for infections which allows it to stay undetected by antivirus software.
 Instead of keeping configuration files locally on the user's machine, TrickBot is able to receive this data from C2 in real-time.
 Particularly, when a victim heads to one of the target web pages, TrickBot intersects the HTTP response of the website while sending the following information to C2: